 Shay: “My first challenge was going to school and working.
 I would do my ‘day job’ at ARG and then start school work around 7- 8 pm.
 The time requirement going into this was estimated around 15 hours per week and that stayed true for each and every class.
-With this in mind, another challenge was finding time for my friends.
-They did not understand why at this time in my career I wanted to pursue this degree; they believed I should be happy with my success and out having fun.
-They missed me at social activities and really thought this was not the ‘best use’ of my time!”
+With this in mind, another challenge was finding time for my friends– who were certainly supportive but missed me at social events.

 Please briefly describe your capstone project.

 Shay: “When I sit back and think about my project, I was really doing two capstones.
 Every student was asked to critique a change management initiative at the American Cancer Society.
 On top of that, I had to come up with my own change initiative and create a presentation based on extensive research–and in my case, career experience as well.

 My project focused on recruiting and retaining rare disease patients.
 It was an opportunity to look into the traditional literature and propose that recruitment methods should be more patient-centric.
 For example, sites could be activated after patients are located (instead of the site-then-patients approach currently employed).